drBenway/pixi-vn-wiki/Animations-and-Effects.md

 Pixi'VN provides a set of functions to create animations and effects in your visual novel.

 Animations and Effects are based on [Ticker](Tickers).
-So fr add, remove... animations and effects read the [Tickers documentation](Tickers).
+So for add, remove... animations and effects read the [Tickers documentation](Tickers).

 ## Animations